oitzujoey/duck-lisp/docs/api.md

 ## Advanced usage

 This is not complete documentation.
-It may also change in the future.
+The API may also change in the future.
 I have put nowhere near as much effort into the compiler's API as I put in the VM's API.
 For futher "documentation", I suggest looking at "scratchwork/duckLisp-dev.c" and possibly the duck-lisp code that is integrated into the Hidey-Chess project.

+### User-defined data types

+Users can define their own native data types.

+I am not going to go into much detail at the moment.

+A user-defined type requires a constructor, a marker, and a destructor.
+Constructors are a well-known concept.
+They are functions that create an object from a specification.
+Destructors are also fairly well-known from languages like C++.
+When an object is destroyed during a garbage collection, the destructor is run and deallocates any memory and resources that were allocated during the lifetime of the object.
+I have never seen marking functions discussed.
+A marker is run the by garbage collector to determine if the user-defined type references any other objects under control of the collector.

+The constructor is the most straightforward to make.
+It's a normal C callback that builds a user-defined object.

+The destructor is also pretty intuitive.
+It is called exactly once for each object that is destroyed.
+The object to be destroyed is passed as an argument.
+The garbage collector's context is passed as well, but I haven't needed to use that.
+The destructor should deallocate any resources not under the garbage collector's oversight so that memory and other resources aren't leaked.

+I've found the marker simple to write, though it is a bit unusual.
+Like the destructor, the garbage collector context and the current user-defined object are passed as arguments.
+An additional "dispatch" array of object pointers is passed as well.
+Any duckVM objects referenced by the user-defined object must be pushed into the dispatch array so that they aren't inadvertently collected.

+If your object never references any other objects, then you don't need a marker and you can pass `NULL` in place of your marking function.
+If your object doesn't allocate any resources, then you don't need a destructor and you can pass `NULL` in its place.

+A user-defined object is created using `duckVM_object_makeUser(data, marker, destructor)`.
+A `duckVM_object_t` is returned.
+Push the result onto the heap and you have your own object.
+You might notice that an object type was never passed to `duckVM_object_makeUser`.
+That's because all user-defined types are the same type: `duckVM_object_type_user`.
+This is the biggest complexity.
+If you want to create more than one object type then you need to simulate it.
+The `data` argument is declared as `void *` so you can shove whatever data you want in it.
+I suggest pointing `data` to a tagged union.
+Unfortunately, because user-defined types are distinguished by hacks like this, the VM can't tell the difference between different user-defined types.
+This means `type-of` will return the same type for *all* your custom objects.
+This is certainly fixable, but for now a workaround is to wrap the user-defined object in a composite object.
+The way I would create a constructor for this system would be to write a duck-lisp function that calls the C constructor for the user-defined object and wraps it in a composite.
+So there would be a C constructor and a duck-lisp constructor that calls the C constructor.

 ## API Conventions

 An error is nearly always indicated with a return value of the type `dl_error_t`.
 If the return type of a function is `void`, then the function should always succeed.
 All uses of functions should either assign the result to a variable or place a marker indicating that the function does not return an error.
 The marker is either a `(void)` or a `/**/` placed to the left of the function call.
+An unannotated unused function call is almost certainly a bug and should be reported.

 Strings may or may not be null terminated.
 Don't ever depend on them being null terminated.
 A length value is always passed around with the string instead.
 It is acceptable to pass a null-terminated string to duck-lisp, but be sure the length you pass does not include the null terminator.
 The literal string "abc" has a length of three, not four.